Nat1405/seng480/chapter.md

 ## Stakeholders

 Zulip is an open-source project, and can be used by anyone, however several stakeholders have a significant influence over the development of the project.
-Kandra Labs Inc. provides a commercial hosted solution for Zulip, and is run by Tim Abbott, which gives the company a significant stake in Zulip's development.
+Kandra Labs Inc. provides a commercial hosted solution (Zulip Cloud) for Zulip, and is run by Tim Abbott, which gives the company a significant stake in Zulip's development.
 Open-source contributors to Zulip also use the product regularly, giving them a stake in the project.

 Stakeholders for the Zulip project have been assigned to relevant categories from Rozanski and Woods' work [[1]](#r1) below: